How you can help

 Take a holiday in the UK or use the ferry or the Channel Tunnel to get to the continent.
 Air travel produces three times more carbon dioxide per passenger than rail.

-For information and ideas on how you could reduce the impact of travel at your workplace, see Business support and advice: Sustainable development.
+For information and ideas on how you could reduce the impact of travel at your workplace, see: Sustainable development.

 Share your journey and share the cost.
 Information about car sharing in Calderdale and throughout West Yorkshire.